NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 ------------------------------

 To add a child, you will need to:
-  1. choose a unique local name (handle) that the parent will use for the child
+  1. Choose a unique local name (handle) that the parent will use for the child
-  2. choose initial resources (asn, ipv4, ipv6)
+  2. Choose initial resources (asn, ipv4, ipv6)
-  3. have an RFC 8183 request
+  3. Have an RFC 8183 request

 And in this case we also need to override the ENV variable and indicate that we want to add this child to the CA "ta".
 The following command will add the child,